lsdcapital/helm-charts/charts/lnd/README.md

 | serviceAccount.create                      | bool   | `true`                  |             |
 | serviceAccount.name                        | string | `""`                    |             |
 | tolerations                                | list   | `[]`                    |             |

-## Create a wallet

-The startup will create an init container to let you do this.
-If it detects a wallet.db file, it should bypass this and move to unlock the file from .walletpass

-### How to create a wallet

-Exec into your pod
-kubectl -c lnd-init exec -it lnd-<pod-id> -- /bin/bash
-echo "yourwalletpass" > /data/.walletpass
-lncli --lnddir=/data create

-##

-Check whats happening with the init container kubectl logs lnd-<pod-name> -c lnd-init

-## Deploy

-helm upgrade -i lnd . --set config.walletpass=yourpasshere